mobimeo/github-rebase-review-bot/README.md

 ### Secrets

-`WEBHOOK_SECRET` and `PRIVATE_KEY` can be retrieved from the local `.env` file.
-They need to be stored in the AWS SecretManager objects that have been created in the Stack. `PRIVATE_KEY` should be a pem file and encoded as base64:
+`WEBHOOK_SECRET` and `PRIVATE_KEY` can be retrieved from your local `.env` file.
+They need to be stored in the AWS SecretManager objects that have been created in the Stack.
+`PRIVATE_KEY` should be a pem file and encoded as base64:

 ```
 echo "$PRIVATE_KEY"